ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/OpscanOrthologCaller.md

 # Opscan Ortholog Calling Tutorial
 Opscan is a software that will call orthologs between two sets of genes that is suitable for constructing synteny between species.
-Opscan is part of a synteny software, that is published here (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3961402/).
+Opscan is part of a synteny software, that is published [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3961402/).

 ##### Synopsis from Opscan manual
 "Fastp then NWS (without end gap penalties) operon search in genome